Macs1324/Jank-Wars-Google-Hackaton-2025/README.md

 **Priority areas**: Combat mechanics, gesture recognition, visual polish, audio integration

-## 📄 License

-MIT License - Free for any use including commercial

 ---

 **🕷️ Ready to puppeteer spiders with your fingers? `npm run dev` and let the finger ballet begin!**